Generic Name: minocycline (MIN-oh-SYE-kleen)

 - if you have kidney or liver problems, an autoimmune disorder (eg, lupus), or the blood disease porphyria

-Some MEDICINES MAY INTERACT with Minocin.
+Some MEDICINES MAY INTERACT with Minocin Capsules.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Acitretin, anticoagulants (eg, warfarin), digoxin, ergot alkaloids (eg, ergotamine), isotretinoin, or theophyllines because the risk of their side effects may be increased by Minocin
+- Anticoagulants (eg, warfarin) or ergot alkaloids (eg, ergotamine) because the risk of their side effects may be increased by Minocin Capsules

-- Oral contraceptives (birth control pills) or penicillins because their effectiveness may be decreased by Minocin
+- Penicillin antibiotics(eg, amoxicillin) because their effectiveness may be decreased by Minocin Capsules

 - Medicines that may harm the liver (eg, acetaminophen, methotrexate, ketoconazole, isoniazid, certain medicines for HIV infection) because the risk of liver side effects may be increased.
 Ask your doctor if you are unsure if any of your medicines may harm the liver

-- An extra patient leaflet is available with Minocin.
+- An extra patient leaflet is available with Minocin Capsules.
 Talk to your pharmacist if you have questions about this information.

-- Take Minocin by mouth with or without food.
+- Take Minocin Capsules by mouth with or without food.

-- Swallow Minocin whole.
+- Swallow Minocin Capsules whole.
 Do not break, crush, or chew before swallowing.

-- Drink plenty of fluids with Minocin to wash it down.
-This will also help to decrease the risk of throat irritation from Minocin.
+- Drink plenty of fluids with Minocin Capsules to wash it down.
+This will also help to decrease the risk of throat irritation from Minocin Capsules.

-- Minocin works best if it is taken at the same time each day.
+- Minocin Capsules works best if it is taken at the same time each day.

-- If you miss a dose of Minocin, take it as soon as possible.
+- If you miss a dose of Minocin Capsules, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

-Ask your health care provider any questions you may have about how to use Minocin.
+Ask your health care provider any questions you may have about how to use Minocin Capsules.

 Important safety information: